John Fraser (footballer, born 1876)

 John Fraser (10 November 1876 – 1 October 1952) was a Scottish professional footballer who played as an outside left.
 He was part of the Dundee team who won the Scottish Cup in 1910, having earlier played for Dumbarton, Motherwell, Notts County, Newcastle United, St Mirren and Southampton.
-He also represented both Scotland and the Scottish League XI.
+He also represented both Scotland and the Scottish Football League XI.
 In addition, while with Dumbarton he earned a representative cap for Dumbartonshire against Glasgow in 1897, and played for both sides in the Home Scots v Anglo-Scots trial matches.
 He later went on to coach Dundee and Chelsea.

 Career

 Jack Fraser started his football career at the late age of 18 with his local club Dumbarton, where he appeared as part of the team that lost the Scottish Cup final 5–1 to Rangers in 1897.
 After then spending one season with Motherwell he decided to try his luck in England and joined First Division club Notts County in January 1898.
 He remained at County for eighteen months before moving on to Newcastle United where he remained for two seasons, until returning to Scotland with St Mirren for the 1901–02 season.
-Fraser represented the Scottish League XI in 1902.
+Fraser represented the Scottish Football League XI in 1902.

 By the time he joined Southampton in May 1902 he had clocked up eight years with five different clubs with no conspicuous success.
 He was signed by Southampton as a replacement for Edgar Chadwick who had moved on to Liverpool after leading the Saints to the 1902 FA Cup final.
 In an effort to reclaim the Southern League title, Southampton recruited six new players, including fellow Scots, Tom Robertson from Liverpool and Mark Bell from Heart of Midlothian.

 Fraser scored a hat-trick on his debut against Brentford on 6 September 1902 (with the other goals from fellow débutante Tom Barlow (2) and Harry Wood) and soon became a fixture in the side and missed only a handful of games in the 1902–03 season, including twice giving way to C. B. Fry for his final appearances for the club.
 On 13 December 1902 he scored four goals as Saints recorded their joint highest victory margin of 11–0 against Watford.